LVPlayground/playground/javascript/components/networking/README.md

 https://fetch.spec.whatwg.org/#fetch-api

-The entry point for all these APIs is the `fetch` function, which can be used as follows:
+The entry point for all these APIs is the `fetch` function, defined in [fetch.js](fetch.js), which can be used as follows:

 ```javascript
 fetch('https://sa-mp.nl/', {